 The current primary curriculum came into effect on 1st September 2014.
+The current EYFS 1st September 2021.
 We deliver the curriculum interwoven with our belief that a creative curriculum is one that engages and excites our learners.
 Termly plans for each class will be available on our website along with our long term whole school plans.
 The topics are devised to engage and interest the pupils and also allow teachers to share their interests and areas of expertise.
 Great emphasis is placed on children learning from first hand experiences.
 The curriculum policy and subject policies are available on request.